ccloc

 Type: double

 Defines the begin of the second noise window.
 This value is relative to the first P arrival.
-If not given then noise2Begin is set to signalBegin.
+If not given, noise2Begin is set to signalBegin.
 The minimum mean of both defined noise windows is used finally.
 This parameter is optional and set to noiseBegin if not given.

 Please note: In most cases it is not necessary to set this parameter.